-It seems that the second half of 2020 had been a popular time for large corporations to announce stock splits - including companies like Apple, Tesla, and McCormick.
-(This blog is for information purposes only; it is not a recommendation to buy or sell any particular stock).
+It seems that the second half of 2020 had been a popular time for large corporations to announce stock splits - (This blog is for information purposes only; it is not a recommendation to buy or sell any particular stock).
 This can be great news for investors looking to add these companies to their portfolio, but who may have not been able to in the past due to the higher prices.
 Here at FPS, we don't advocate buying into individual companies as that can carry more risk than a diversified portfolio.
 However, for those that already own shares of companies, this brief primer on stock splits, and what they mean for potential investors, current investors and the companies themselves offer some explanations.

 What Are Stock Splits?